Configuration

 adminDBName

 This is the name of the database in which the LRS will store all data unrelated to an individual tenant.
-2 different installations of Veracity may share a single MongoDB connection by using different admin databases.
+Two different installations of Veracity may share a single MongoDB connection by using different admin databases.

 elasticSearchServer